 Further down the coast towards Porthmadog, on the Llyn Peninsula there are a further two - Hafan y Mor and Green Acres - both great bases for investigating the Snowdonia National Park, which lies to the north.

 In mid Wales, near Cardigan Bay, New Quay and Aberystwyth are Quay West and Brynowen, both with extensive fun filled family entertainment and activities.

 South Wales has become the better known region of the nation, with its ties to high profile BBC dramas that have brought the Welsh capital city of Cardiff to the attention of the world.
 But there’s far more to do and see in South Wales than visit the places you’ve already seen through your television screen.
 Cardiff itself is rich in history from old Norwegian churches to a stunning castle sprawling in the city centre.
 Wales’ capital has excellent transport links, a thriving shopping centre and first class restaurants.
 Cardiff’s nightlife is varied; with small gigs to musical superstars playing in converted churches to the arena, nightclubs, bars and casinos.

-For a truly countrystyle holiday set in the delights of the Pembrokeshire Coast National Park consider Bluestone, an independent holiday experience which is open all year with activities for all the family whatever the weather.
+For a truly countrystyle experience set in the delights of the Pembrokeshire Coast National Park consider Bluestone Holidays, an independent holiday experience which is open all year with activities for all the family.

-For coastal parks in this area, we have Sunnyvale, Kiln Park and Lydstep Beach, Travelling towards the picturesque tourist town of Tenby there is Pendine Sands and Carmarthen Bay Holiday Parks.
-Trecco Bay is situated between Swansea and Cardiff and is surrounded by beaches, and is one of the larger holiday parks in Wales
+This area features Sunnyvale, Kiln Park and Lydstep Beach, Travelling towards the picturesque tourist town of Tenby there is Pendine Sands and Carmarthen Bay.
+Trecco Bay is situated between Swansea and Cardiff and is surrounded by beaches, and is one of the larger in Wales